franciscozorrilla/metaGEM/README.md

-  -c, --nCores      Specify number of cores per job -m, --mem         Specify memory in GB required for job -h, --hours       Specify number of hours to allocated to job runtime
+  -c, --nCores      Specify number of cores per job -m, --mem         Specify memory in GB required for job -h, --hours       Specify number of hours to allocated to job runtime -l, --local       Run jobs on local machine for non-cluster usage
 ```

 ## Automated installation